-- Number of New Invisalign Doctors Trained.
+- Number of New Invisalign-Trained Doctors.
 We continue to expand our Invisalign customer base through the training of new doctors.
-In 2016, Invisalign growth was driven primarily by increased utilization across all regions as well as by the continued expansion of our customer base as we trained a total of 11,680 new Invisalign doctors, of which 60% were trained internationally.
-During the first quarter of 2017, we trained 3,260 new Invisalign doctors of which 980 were trained in North America and 2,280 in our International regions. - International Invisalign Growth.
-We will continue to focus our efforts towards increasing Invisalign adoption by dental professionals in our direct international markets.
-On a year over year basis, international Invisalign volume increased 41.3% driven primarily by strong performance in our APAC and in EMEA regions.
+In 2016, Invisalign clear aligner growth was driven primarily by increased utilization across all regions as well as by the continued expansion of our customer base as we trained a total of 11,680 new Invisalign doctors, of which 60% were trained internationally.
+During the third quarter of 2017, we trained 4,280 new Invisalign doctors of which 1,460 were trained in North America and 2,820 in our International regions. - International Invisalign Growth.
+We will continue to focus our efforts towards increasing Invisalign clear aligner adoption by dental professionals in our direct international markets.
+On a year over year basis, international Invisalign volume increased 47.4% driven primarily by strong performance in our APAC and EMEA regions.
+We believe that the introduction of Invisalign treatment with Mandibular Advancement is helping to raise visibility for Invisalign treatment of teenagers and contributed to some of the growth in the APAC market.
 In 2017, we are continuing to expand in our existing markets through targeted investments in sales coverage and professional marketing and education programs, along with consumer marketing in selected country markets.
-We expect international Invisalign revenues to continue to grow at a faster rate than North America for the foreseeable future due to our continued investment in international market expansion, the size of the market opportunity, and our relatively low market penetration in this region (Refer to Item 1A Risk Factors "We are exposed to fluctuations in currency exchange rates, which could negatively affect our financial condition and results of operations." for information on related risk factors).
+We expect international Invisalign clear aligner revenues to continue to grow at a faster rate than North America for the foreseeable future due to our continued investment in international market expansion, the size of the market opportunity, and our relatively low market penetration of these regions (Refer to Item 1A Risk Factors "We are exposed to fluctuations in currency exchange rates, which could negatively affect our financial condition and results of operations." for information on related risk factors).

-- Establish Regional Order Acquisition and Treatment Planning Facilities: We intend to establish additional order acquisition and treatment planning facilities closer to our international customers in order to improve our operational efficiency and provide doctors with a great experience to further improve their confidence in using Invisalign to treat more patients and more often (Refer to Item 1A Risk Factors "As we continue to grow, we are subject to growth related risks, including risks related to excess or constrained capacity at our existing facilities." for information on related risk factors). - Operating Expenses.
-We expect operating expenses to increase in 2017 due in part to: - · investments in international expansion in new country markets particularly in the APAC, Latin America and Middle East regions; - investments in manufacturing to enhance our regional capabilities; - increases in legal expenses primarily related to the continued protection of our intellectual property rights, including our patents; - increases in sales and customer support resources; and - product and technology innovation to address such things as treatment times, indications unique to teens and predictability.
+- Regional Order Acquisition and Treatment Planning Facilities: We will continue to establish and expand additional order acquisition and treatment planning facilities closer to our international customers in order to improve our operational efficiency and to provide doctors confidence in using Invisalign clear aligners to treat more patients and more often.
+In June 2017, we opened a new treatment planning facility in Chengdu, China which services and supports our customers within China.
+It also serves as a clinical education and training center for all of our customers across Asia Pacific.
+In July 2017, we entered into a Purchase and Sale Agreement with Belen Business Center CR, S.A. to purchase a new Costa Rica treatment planning facility for \$26.1 million.
+In addition, we opened a treatment planning facility in Cologne, Germany to support our EMEA customers in August 2017.
+(Refer to Item 1A Risk Factors "As we continue to grow, we are subject to growth related risks, including risks related to excess or constrained capacity at our existing facilities." for information on related risk factors and Refer to Note 9 "Commitments and Contingencies" of the Notes of Condensed Consolidated Financial Statements for more information on the Purchase Agreement). - Operating Expenses.
+We expect operating expenses to increase in fiscal year 2017 due in part to: - · investments in international expansion in new country markets particularly in the APAC, Latin America and Middle East regions; - investments in manufacturing to enhance our regional order acquisition and treatment planning capabilities; - · increases in legal expenses primarily related to the continued protection of our intellectual property rights, including our patents; - increases in sales and customer support resources; and - product and technology innovation to address such things as treatment times, indications unique to teens and predictability.